jwalton/node-amqp-connection-manager/README.md

 callback) which resolves when the message is confirmed to have been delivered to the broker.
 The promise rejects if either the broker refuses the message, or if `close()` is called on the ChannelWrapper before the message can be delivered.

+Both of these functions take an additional option when passing options:

+- `timeout` - If specified, if a messages is not acked by the amqp broker within the specified number of milliseconds, the message will be rejected.
+Note that the message _may_ still end up getting delivered after the timeout, as we have no way to cancel the in-flight request.

 ### ChannelWrapper#ack and ChannelWrapper#nack